The School of Computing welcomes applications for our Computer Science research programmes.

 Many of our research students earn money by teaching on our undergraduate programmes.
 We provide teaching development courses in your first year to give you the skills to teach effectively.

 Our world-leading researchers, in key areas such as systems security, programming languages, communications, computational intelligence and memory management, and in interdisciplinary work with biosciences and psychology, earned us an outstanding result in the most recent national research assessment.

-We have strong links with industry including Cisco, IBM, Microsoft and Oracle and are among the top ten in the UK for graduate employment prospects.
+We have strong links with industry including IBM, Microsoft and Oracle.

 A first or 2.1 degree or advanced/specialist taught MSc in computer science or a related discipline (such as mathematics, business studies or electronics, as long as the degree has a strong computing component).